gianlucaromeo/gianlucaromeo/README.md

 ### About me
-- 👦 Passionate UI/UX Engineer from Italy, currently pursuing a Master's degree in the Netherlands and Finland. 🌍
+- 👦 From Italy -> currently pursuing a Master's degree in the Netherlands and Finland. 🌍
 - 💻 Former Flutter developer with a focus on crafting seamless user experiences.
 Open to exciting opportunities and collaborations.

 ### Currently working on: